Physics Calculators ▶ Parallel Resistor Calculator

 $$ \frac{1}{R_{eq}} = 0.001kΩ $$

-Addition of more resistors in an electrical network introduces new pathways for the currents to flow.
-This is why addition of resistors is directly proportional to the increment in charge flow.
+The addition of more resistors in an electrical network introduces new pathways for the currents to flow.
+This is why the addition of resistors is directly proportional to the increment in charge flow.
+This increment in the charge can also be determined using this parallel circuit calculator.

 Yes, in a parallel circuit, the overall voltage of the network is always the same.
 You can better understand the voltage and current relationship of any circuit or a single conductor by using the ohms law calculator.